Argentina is one astonishing country full of interesting places to visit and see, something for everyone’s taste.

 Transportation is pretty safe in Argentina.
 You can choose to travel by bus, train or taxi.
 There are local taxies that you can hail on the street or prearrange them to avoid overpaying for a ride.

 PICKPOCKETS RISK : HIGH

 Pickpocketing occurs frequently in Argentina.
-Tourists easily become targets, especially when wearing expensive jewelry, watch, phone or a camera.
+Tourists easily become targets, especially when showing expensive jewelry, watch, a phone or a camera.
 Thieves usually use distractions to take the items or even whole bags and disappear before you even notice it.